SoftwareBrothers/adminjs-changelog/2022/april.md

 # AdminJS Changelog – April 2022

-Hey everyone and welcome to our monthly recap of what has changed in AdminJS in April 2022.
+Hey everyone, and welcome to our monthly recap of what has changed in AdminJS in April 2022.

 ## adminjs – v5.10.0
 - You can now translate 'Dashboard' in breadcrumbs.
 The translation key is `dashboard` under global `messages`;